Shocked-Cat/oppo-mtk-fastboot-unlock/README.md

 in which the fastboot lock flag is changed to unlocked.

 ## General information
-It has been discovered that on Realme devices, after flashing the modified preloader in fastboot, it is no longer possible to enter using the buttons
+* It has been discovered that on Realme devices, after flashing the modified preboot into fastboot, it is now impossible to log in using the buttons, but it is still possible to enter fastboot for example with the `adb reboot bootloader` command

-This modification method preloads most of the preloader in a semblance of an engineering method.

-Everything is done thanks to a small deception, the preloader exploit.
-The SBC (Secure Boot Check) state can only be manipulated, provided that SBC: True, and provided that it is enabled via m_sec_boot.
-There are rare exceptions that need to be investigated.
+* Applying the patch for MT6765 +Android 10 does not unlock fastboot for some reason.
+I'm trying to investigate...
+* Some Android 15+ devices also don't unlock fastboot after applying the patch, and I don't know what this is due to yet

-It is impossible to fully edit RAW without verification, I don't know how to implement it.
+* It is impossible to fully edit RAW without verification, I don't know how to implement it.
 That is why this repository will not help you bypass LK verification on many Oppo

 ---

 ## Instructions
 * Download and install [Python](https://www.python.org/downloads) 3.4+ version (for MTKclient 3.10-3.13)
-* Use [mtkclient](https://github.com/bkerler/mtkclient) and gui, or [GeekFlashTool](https://gitee.com/geekflashtool), or [Penumbra](https://github.com/shomykohai/penumbra) to read the preloader (boot1) dump from you Oppo
+* Use [mtkclient](https://github.com/bkerler/mtkclient) and gui, or [GeekFlashTool](https://gitee.com/geekflashtool), or [Penumbra](https://github.com/shomykohai/penumbra) to read the preloader (boot1) dump from you Oppo.
+If your active slot is B, you must apply the patch to boot2.
+If slots A/B are missing, you must still apply the patch to boot1.
-* Place the preloader backup in the same folder as preloader_path.py, making sure to name it boot1.bin
-* Then double-click on the Python script.
+* Place the preloader backup in the same folder as preloader_path.py, making sure to name it boot1.bin, then double-click on the Python script.
+Or use cmd and CLI: `path_preloader.py [input file]`
 * After the script finishes running, the finished preloader will be located in the preloader_path folder under the name boot1.bin
-* Write the resulting boot1 to the device, use the supported tool
+* Write the resulting preloader to the device, use the supported tool
 * Be sure to enable OEM Unlock in the developer settings
-* Use adb and the [ adb reboot bootloader ] command to get into unlocked fastboot
+* Use adb and the `adb reboot bootloader` command to get into unlocked fastboot
-* Then, after entering fastboot, use the [ fastboot flashing unlock ] command
+* Then, after entering fastboot, use the `fastboot flashing unlock` command
 * Confirm bootloader unlocking by pressing the Volume Up or Volume Down key.
 For clarity, read the text on the device screen after the unlock request
 * Rejoice at the end of the bootloader unlocking ordeal...
 ---